Media Studies: Journalism

 Communication, Citizenship, Personal development, Work, Learning.

-Media Studies: Journalism will focus on Documentaries & Written Journalism with students working independently to produce their products.
-Through Media Studies students will develop media literacy and production skills by observing media practices, interacting with and producing media based products.
-Students will be assessed against their knowledge and understanding of media texts, their ability to research and analyse, their production and evaluation skills.
+In Media Studies: Journalism students both analyse and produce a range of media types, including: Documentaries, Written Journalism, Photojournalism, and Social Media.
+Through Media Studies students will develop media literacy and production skills by observing media practices, and techniques, and interacting with and producing media based products.
+Students will be assessed against their knowledge and understanding of media texts, their ability to research and analyse, and their production and evaluation skills.
 Students will spend time interacting with a media based product of their choice through the duration of this course.

 Students will be assessed through a range of different tasks in a variety of differing modes (oral presentation, presentations to camera, written tasks, investigations and productions).
-In this subject, the topics of Documentaries & Written Journalism will be covered.
 This subject is designed for students who have a keen interest in Journalism and the study of the Media and have the ability to work both independently on large-scale productions.
 Students wishing to complete multiple media-based subjects will need to organise a meeting with the subject teacher to ascertain suitability.

 Assessment Type 1: